hankhank10/music-screen-api/README.md

 # Music screen

-Display your currently playing music track on an e-ink display.
+Display your currently playing music track on a constantly updated e-ink display.

 ![Example of what it looks like](https://user-images.githubusercontent.com/25515609/84579142-7e744b00-adc3-11ea-8c77-584094464639.jpg)